Superbition/Celestte-Docs/docs/using_polyel/middleware.md

 Polyel will execute any Middleware keys which are configured here on each request on every route.

-> Global Middleware will be executed first before any manually configurated Middleware
+<div class="warnMsg">Global Middleware will be executed first before any manually configurated Middleware</div>